Rijksmuseum/rijksmuseum.github.io/oai.md

 The use of the Rijksmuseum API have these [terms and conditions](https://www.rijksmuseum.nl/en/api/terms-and-conditions-of-use).

+Issues regarding this API can be discussed in the [oai-issues repository](https://github.com/Rijksmuseum/oai-issues/).

 ## The Rijksmuseum OAI-PMH API
 The Rijksmuseum offers an API featuring the [OAI-PMH protocol](https://www.openarchives.org/OAI/openarchivesprotocol.html) (Open Archives Initiative Protocol for Metadata Harvesting).
-In the cultural heritage sector, OAI-PMH is a standard that is used to support harvesting metadata.
+In the cultural heritage sector, OAI-PMH is a standard that is used to harvest metadata.
 The Rijksmuseum OAI-PMH API provides access to more than 600,000 descriptions of objects (metadata) and digital images from the Rijksmuseum collection.
 An [example harvester](https://github.com/Q42/SimpleOAIHarvester) is available on GitHub to help you get started quickly.

 ## Access to the OAI-PMH API
 To access the data, you will first need to request an API key.
 You can do this via the advanced settings of your [Rijksstudio account](https://www.rijksmuseum.nl/en/rijksstudio/my/profile).
 You will be given a key immediately.
 Every request to the OAI-PMH API must be accompanied by this key: